jchezik/vstorage/COMPLETE-VSTORAGE-AUDIO-SPEC.md

 ---

-Section 2: Swiss Data Residency
+Section 2: Swiss Data Residency Principles

 Why Switzerland:
 Switzerland has the strongest privacy laws in the world and is not subject to